 Whether or not you use a property manager, you will want to take photos of the property after it’s cleaned and make a list of everything great about your property.
 Do you have a breathtaking backyard overlooking a fully stocked fishing pond?
 Do you have state of the art appliances, including a sideload washer and dryer?
 Understanding these features will prepare you or your property manager for great advertising that captivates the attention of your tenant.

 Flippers have an entirely different plan to follow.
 If you are flipping the property, you will want to engage contractors or roll up your sleeves and get ready to make the improvements yourself.
 Manage the rehab process closely or get a general contractor to supervise this for you if the renovations are major.
 Staying within your budget is critical to a profitable flip.
 A good plan with sound preparation will get your property on the market faster, with a rate of return you can be proud of.

 3. Advertise Your Property

-If you bought this property to rent out, you’ll want to be strategizing with your property manager or doing some advertising on your own.
-If you are flipping it, your rehab effort should be complete and you should be getting potential buyers lined up.
+If you bought this property to rent out, you’ll want to be strategizing with your property manager or advertise on your own.
+In the event you are flipping it, your rehab effort should be complete and you should be getting potential buyers lined up.
 If you need a tenant, this is the time to think hard about your advertising plan if you are not using a property manager.
-Craiglist is often the “go to” standard in our modern internet age along with ApartmentGuide.com, while the other big online real estate sites will help with these listings too.
+Craigslist is often the “go to” standard in our modern internet age along with ApartmentGuide.com, Zillow, or Trulia.
 Yes, even your local newspaper sites might still be relevant.

 If all has gone well, you will be selling this property for a profit or finding a great tenant to live in your home and give you positive cash flow to boot.
-Screen your tenants properly, do background checks, and have your lease reviewed by an attorney if you are going it alone.
+Screen your tenants properly.
+Do your background checks.
+Review your lease with an attorney if you are going at this alone.
 Soon you will have a happy tenant in your property, earning you positive cash flow and even paying the mortgage for you.
 It truly is a great feeling to be a real estate investor!

 – – – –